quaelin/particl/README.md

 ### Exploded view

-If you call `explode()` or else just pass in a function as the first argument to the constructor, it will be called with the entire api object, allowing you to easily select just individual methods you want with argument destructuring:
+If you call `explode(func)` or else just pass in a function to the constructor, it will be called with the entire api object, allowing you to easily select just individual methods you want with argument destructuring:

 ```js
   particl(async ({ get, need, on, provide, set }) => {
     set({ logDefaults: { appName: 'myApp' }});